NBrentASU/NBrent/docs/Actuator_API.md

 When reset is received:

-- Halt system and reinitialize
+- Halt system and do software reinitialization
-- Resume once message received

 When error is received:

-- Halt system and retransmit, wait for reset command
+- Retransmit, continue if possible otherwise wait for reset